Modern consumers have modern expectations — something retailers worldwide know too well, even if they are unsure how to react.

 Social media, comparison shopping engines, marketplaces and your website all target different stages of the buyer's journey.

-By having a presence on each of these retail channels, you will be able to maximise your reach and expand the range of your company's capabilities.
+By having a presence on each of these retail channels, you will be able to maximize your reach and expand the range of your company's capabilities.
 Do this effectively, and you'll get shoppers to keep coming back for more — no matter where they are on their journey.

 In the modern, plugged-in landscape, Multichannel retailing is a necessary strategy for growth, and it comes with its challenges and opportunities.